SamMed05/c-cpp-notes/docs/cpp/scope.md

 :::note

 I know that we still haven't talked about functions and constructs, but don't worry if you don't understand this now.
-You can come back here after reading those parts or when you encounter the error `Error: age was not declared in this scope`.
+You can come back here for reference after reading those parts or when you encounter the error `Error: age was not declared in this scope`.
 I think, though, it's important to introduce and cover also this topic before moving on.

 :::

-### Global
+### Global (file scope)

 Global variables are defined outside of all the functions or blocks, usually on top of the program after the linking section.
 They are visible and accessible **everywhere** in the program, unlike